 The skin acts as a barrier to keep good things inside the body and harmful things out.
 Healthy skin is like a new wall with several layers.

 The outer “brick” layer of the skin is called the stratum corneum, and that is the layer usually referred to as the skin barrier.
-The cells in the stratum corneum (corneocytes) are like bricks and they are held together with a matrix of lipid, phospholipid, and water layers that act as the mortar.
+The cells in the stratum corneum (corneocytes) are like bricks, and they are held together with a matrix of lipid, phospholipid, and water layers that act as the mortar.
 Lipids are oily, waxy substances mostly consisting of ceramides, cholesterol, and fatty acids.

 The “bricks” are “painted” with a thin, water-repellent oily triglyceride layer called sebum.